mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Mithen and Hadley, whilst the Kruse Branch swings across to trailing as it enters the Kruse sector.
-This is largely for astrographic reasons; the Ruthless Veil and Darkly Veiled sectors contain a number of known time- space anomalies, including jump shoals and jump reefs.
+This is largely for astrographic reasons; the Ruthless Veil and Darkly Veiled sectors contain a number of known time-space anomalies, including jump shoals and jump reefs.

 The trailing side of the Close Rimward Area of Interest is of lesser importance than the spinward sectors.